uli385899/My-Projects-Portfolio/README.md

 [![Indeed](https://img.shields.io/badge/Indeed-808080?style=for-the-badge&logo=indeed&logoColor=white)](https://profile.indeed.com/p/ulisesa-lfm3n5l)

 # What I'm currently working on
-I'm currently enrolled in the SOC Analyst Job Role Patch on Hack The Box Academy.
+I'm currently enrolled in the SOC Analyst Job Role Path on Hack The Box Academy.
 This academy path is designed to equip me with the skills and knowledge necessary to excel in security operations.
 The curriculum focuses on core concepts such as security monitoring, traffic analysis, SIEM tools, and detecting attack tactics and methodologies used by adversaries.

 [![Hack The Box](https://img.shields.io/badge/Hack%20The%20Box-2ecc71?style=for-the-badge&logo=hackthebox&logoColor=white)](https://academy.hackthebox.com/path/preview/soc-analyst)